xuoe/redux-observers/README.md

     return value must be a Boolean, which is used to determine whether a dispatcher should be called.
 Note that, by default, values are compared in a shallow manner via [`shallowEquals()`](#shallowequalsa-b--boolean), which should
-    satisfy the common use case.
+    satisfy most use cases.

 #### `shallowEquals(a, b) => Boolean`

-The default comparsion helper.
-It determines whether two state values (be they plain objects or primitive values) are equal.
+The default comparsion helper used by observers to determine whether two mapped-over values (be they plain objects or primitive values) are equal.